Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 In Pairs, discuss how you would respond to these iOS interview questions:

-1. When and why would you use the keyword **weak**?
+1. When and why would you use the keyword *weak*?
-2. What is a retain cycle?
+2. What is a *retain cycle*?
 Can you give examples of when a retain cycle might occur?
-3. In Swift, memory management for value types is the same as memory management for reference types ?
+3. In Swift, is memory management for *value types* the same as memory management for *reference types*?
-4. Is the default attribute for properties declared as @IBOutlets weak or strong?
+4. What is the default attribute declared for an @IBOutlet: *weak* or *strong*?
 Why?

 ## Memory Allocation/Deallocation  (15 min)